 The Tuna Tracking and Verification Program formally conducts periodic audits of a company’s documentation and procedures associated with programmatic regulatory requirements.
 These audits include examining documents and records of internal flows of specific shipments from receipt and cold storage, to production and finished goods at a U.S. tuna cannery.

-In August 2016, the TTVP made three site visits to U.S. tuna canner facilities and determined that each company's traceability of product met TTVP requirements.
+In May 2019, the TTVP made a site visit to a U.S. tuna processor and determined that the company's traceability of product met TTVP dolphin-safe requirements.

 U.S. consumers should continue to maintain a high degree of confidence in the integrity of Dolphin-Safe labeled tuna products they purchase in U.S. markets.

 The TTVP also regularly spot checks canned/pouched tuna products in retail stores throughout the country to verify the authenticity of the dolphin-safe label and/or to verify that the product has been imported into the United States legally.
 After randomly purchasing an individual item, the TTVP asks the importer, distributor or canner to supply the necessary documentation to substantiate its dolphin-safe claims.

-In August 2018, TTVP staff conducted their most recent retail market spot checks by purchasing dolphin-safe labeled tuna product were purchased in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
-TTVP review of the submitted documentation verified that the tuna products were eligible to be labeled dolphin-safe in the U.S. marketplace.
+In October 2019, TTVP staff concluded a retail market spot check.
+Retail samples of dolphin-safe labeled tuna product were purchased in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
+TTVP review of submitted documentation by processors and/or importers verified that the tuna products were eligible to be labeled dolphin-safe in the U.S. marketplace.

 The following links provide more information about the spot checks: